Tanzania travel guide

 Keep doors locked, windows up and valuables out of sight, as vehicles are sometimes targeted by thieves.
 Be particularly careful at night when there is a higher incidence of crime and drunk driving.
 Avoid driving out of town at night.
 If you become aware of an unusual incident, or if somebody out of uniform tries to flag you down, it is often safer not to stop.

+There are frequent police road blocks.
 If you’re stopped by the police, ask to see identification before making any payments for traffic violations.
+If you’re involved in a road accident, co-operate with the local police.

 There have been several accidents on Tanzanian railways.
 Seek local advice for any long-distance train travel.